ECF/WebChat/README.md

 WebChat
 =======

-A Webbyfied connector for the Chat application
+A Webbyfied connector for the ECF Chat application that uses OSGi remote services (http://wiki.eclipse.org/OSGi_Remote_Services_and_ECF) at its heart.
+It does not target existing chat networks or protocols.

 Requirements
 ============